amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/Intro/README.md

 <img src="https://i.imgur.com/B7ynZWe.png" height="80%" width="80%"/>

 ### 1.2.2 Frontend
-Most commonly today, the frontend is broken into three phases: lexical analysis (also known as lexing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.
+Most commonly today, the frontend is broken into three phases: lexical analysis (also known as tokenizing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.

-#### Lexing
+#### Tokenizing
 converts a sequence of characters into a sequence of tokens.
 A token is a pair consisting of a token name and token value.

 | Token name | Sample token values              |